 City of Greenfield

-In July of 2019 MBEP endorsed the proposed Greenfield Commons project by EAH Housing.
-On March 2nd it will go before the City of Greenfield Planning Commission to seek design review and entitlements approval.
-The project would provide 222 units of farmworker and other affordable housing targeting income levels of approximately 40% to 70% of Area Median Income.
-It would include community buildings with amenities such as multi-purpose rooms, a fitness space, laundry, and leasing offices for residents.
+The project will provide 222 units of farmworker and other affordable housing targeting income levels of approximately 40% to 70% of Area Median Income.
+Greenfield Commons will include community buildings with amenities such as multi-purpose rooms, a fitness space, laundry, and leasing offices for residents.
 Open space areas are also proposed onsite.
 The new apartments will meet high environmental standards including energy efficiency, solar PV, low-flow water systems, and drought-tolerant landscaping.
 The project has also received millions of dollars in government funding commitments, including the Joe Serna Jr. Farmworker Housing Grant.